Pakistan says it downed 2 Indian warplanes, captured pilot

 Another police officer, S.P.
 Pani, said firefighters were at the site in Budgam area where the Indian warplane crashed.
 Eyewitnesses said soldiers fired in air to keep residents away from the crash site.

+Meanwhile, the foreign ministry in Islamabad said the country’s air force was carrying out airstrikes from within Pakistani airspace across the disputed Kashmir boundary but that this was not in “retaliation to continued Indian belligerence.”

+The ministry said Wednesday’s strikes were aimed at “avoiding human loss and collateral damage.”
+It says the Pakistanis have “no intention of escalation, but are fully prepared to do so if forced into that paradigm.
+That is why we undertook the action with clear warning and in broad daylight.”

-According to local Pakistani police official Mohammad Altaf, the six fatalities in Wednesday’s shelling included children.
+According to local Pakistani police official Mohammad Altaf, the six fatalities in the shelling earlier on Wednesday included children.
 The shells hit the village of Kotli in Pakistan’s section of Kashmir.

 Kashmir is split between Pakistan and India and claimed by both in its entirety.
-Though Pakistani and Indian troops in Kashmir often trade fire, the latest civilian casualties on the Pakistani side came a day after tensions escalated sharply following a pre-dawn airstrike and incursion by India on Tuesday that New Delhi said targeted a terrorist training camp in northwestern Pakistan.
+Though Pakistani and Indian troops in Kashmir often trade fire, the latest civilian casualties came a day after tensions escalated sharply following a pre-dawn airstrike and incursion by India on Tuesday that New Delhi said targeted a terrorist training camp in northwestern Pakistan.

 The situation was no different in villages along the Line of Control in Indian-controlled Kashmir, where residents were moving to safer places following the intense exchange of fire, which began Tuesday and continued Wednesday.
 In New Delhi, Indian officials said Wednesday at least five of their soldiers were wounded in firing by Pakistani troops along the volatile frontier.